pangeo-forge/pangeo-forge-recipes/docs/recipes.md

 target = FSSpecTarget(fs=fs, root_path=target_path)
 ```

-Temporary data is recommended to use a {class}`pangeo_forge.storage.CacheFSSpecTarget` object.
+Temporary data is can be cached via a {class}`pangeo_forge.storage.CacheFSSpecTarget` object.
+Some recipes require separate caching of metadata, which is provided by a third {class}`pangeo_forge.storage.FSSpecTarget`.

 ## The Recipe Object